 Reducing crime is the primary objective the Council's Community Safety team.
-For 'All Crime', comparing 2004 (which is the time period since our last Community Safety Strategy and Audit) with 2006/07, there is a significant decrease in offences.
+[What was done?]
+For 'All Crime', comparing 2004 (which is the time period since our last

+Community Safety Strategy and Audit) with 2006/07, there is a significant decrease in offences.
 Complementary to this, there has also been an increase in people feeling safer after dark by 6%.